DIY Slime is the new popular activity for kids. Come see How To Make Slime for Kids that's easy and doesn't contain Borax.

 Slime takes a few steps, but the fascinating goo is very easy to create.

-Side Note: Most parent's prefer the glue and contact solution method because Borax can be irritating when exposure occurs through skin or eye contact, inhalation or ingestion.
+Side Note: Most parents prefer the glue and contact solution method because Borax can be irritating when exposure occurs through skin or eye contact, inhalation, or ingestion.

-Step 1 - Pour (1) 9 fl. oz. bottle Elmer's Glue into a medium-large bowl.
+Step 1 - Pour (1) 9 fl. oz. bottle of Elmer's Glue into a medium-large bowl.

 Step 2 - Add 1 teaspoon baking soda to glue and mix together.
 (And food coloring if using)